phsm/cameraleech/readme.md

 3. Edit the configuration file.
 4. Put the cameraleech.service into /etc/systemd/system and edit it, changing paths accordingly.
 5. Launch cameraleech service.

+## Storage performance
+By default Linux stores written data in so-called "dirty pages" for 3 seconds before forcibly committing them on disk.
+You can tune dirty pages writeback behavior to keep them in RAM little more in order to accumulate writes.
+There are 2 sysctl parameters you can tune:
+- `vm.dirty_background_ratio` - amount of available RAM in percent which can be used for dirty pages storage.
+Linux default is 10% but if the server is used exclusively for records storage, you can set it to 60% or more.
+- `vm.dirty_expire_centisecs` - time limit (in centiseconds, i.e. 1/100 second).
+Default is 30 seconds, but you can increase it to 5 or 10 minutes.
+It increases write performace, but if the server stops unexpectedly you'll lose more data.